NiklasGustafsson/onnx/docs/Operators-ml.md

   Replaces inputs that equal one value with another, leaving all other elements alone.<br><br>
       This operator is typically used to replace missing values in situations where missing values have a canonical representation, such as -1, 0, or some extreme value.<br><br>
-      Only one of imputed_value_floats or imputed_value_int64s should be used -- floats if the input tensor holds floats, int64s if the input tensor holds integers.
-The imputed values must all fit within the width of the tensor element type.<br><br>
+      One and only one of imputed_value_floats or imputed_value_int64s should be defined -- floats if the input tensor holds floats, integers if the input tensor holds integers.
+The imputed values must all fit within the width of the tensor element type.
+One and only one of the replaced_value_float or replaced_value_int64 should be defined, which one depends on whether floats or integers are being processed.<br><br>
       The imputed_value attribute length can be 1 element, or it can have one element per input feature.
 In other words, if the input tensor has the shape [*,F], then the length of the attribute array may be 1 or F. If it is 1, then it is broadcast along the last dimension and applied to each feature.

 #### Version